Myanmar civil war (2021–present): Scorched earth tactics

-In November 2022, the dry season allowed the greater use of the Myanmar Air Force to weaken resistance forces' ability to maintain strategic positions and outposts.
+In November 2022, the dry season allowed the greater use of the Myanmar Air Force to weaken the resistance forces' ability to maintain strategic positions and outposts.
 Aerial bombardment, helicopter raids and artillery strikes typically followed skirmishes once junta ground forces sustained substantial losses and retreated.
 Once the entrapped forces were relieved by aerial support, they would engage in scorched earth tactics.
 World War Two veterans described the destruction as worse than that of the Burma campaign of World War II due to the deliberate targeting of civilian villages.
-The heavy use of air forces came alongside a decrease in junta's ability to fight on the ground.
+The heavy use of air forces came alongside a decrease in the junta's ability to fight on the ground.
 During the week of 21 November, repeated junta air attacks along the Sagaing-Kachin border killed 80 and disrupted supply chains between the two resistance regions.
 The junta's scorched earth campaign stretched across northern Myanmar, burning bases and villages they could no longer defend.
 Thousands of residents fled during the campaign as hundreds of homes were destroyed.
 In early 2023, one scorched earth push by the junta aimed to resecure the Letpadaung Copper Mine in Salingyi Township for Chinese foreign workers planning to leave for their holidays.

 On 23 February 2023, army troops launched a new military offensive in Sagaing, raiding and pillaging villages at the confluence of the Irrawaddy and Mu Rivers.
 During the offensive, troops from the 99th Light Infantry Division executed at least 17 villagers during the Tar Taing massacre.